The Boys season 5: Casting

 Jared Padalecki, who previously starred in Supernatural, which was also created by Kripke, joined the cast.
 Kripke expressed interest in casting Padalecki, stating: "I feel like I have to complete my game of Supernatural Pokémon."
 Padalecki responded to this, stating: "Well, I'll say this: Kripke and I texted today.
 It's not been written yet, but I think he was saying [the final season] doesn't even film until 2025.
 So yeah, I'm going to go play in Kripke's newest playground.
 I had a great time the first time around, so I'm sure I'll have a great time here again.
 I love the show.
 I think it's hilarious and exciting.
 But you were asking what my plans for the future were — and I love Jensen and Eric Kripke.
 Obviously, I'll be indebted to [Kripke] and entangled with him forever.
 I met my wife because of him.
 I was Sam Winchester because of him.
 Supernatural happened because of him.
 So working with him on a show that I enjoy, I'm like, 'Yeah, when do I fly out?'
 But I don't think we would film until at least January."
 In July 2024, Kripke told Variety: "I have been talking to Jared, we've been texting back and forth.
 I don't know yet if it'll be a one-episode guest spot or something bigger.
 We're still trying to figure out what would be the best role for him.
 But I'm gonna bring in Jared.
 Everyone says, you're collecting your Supernatural Pokémon, but the truth is, I love him and you try to work with people that you love and it makes the job more fun.
 And I just love those guys."
-In February 2025, Padalecki's casting alongside Misha Collins in guest roles was made official.
+In February 2025, Padalecki's casting alongside Misha Collins in guest roles was made official; Padalecki portrays Mister Marathon, a former member of the Seven who was replaced by Reggie Franklin / A-Train, while Collins portrays the Supe Malchemical, whose power is a deadly gas that comes out of his mouth.
 Collins revealed that there would be several cameos from Supernatural actors in addition to his and Padalecki's.